qiuqiangkong/audioset_tagging_cnn/README.md

 </pre>

 ## 2. Pack data to hdf5
-Loading wav format files is slow.
-Also storing millions of files on disk is inefficient.
-We pack wavs to big hdf5 files, 1 for balanced training subset, 1 for evaluation subset and 41 for unbalanced traning subset.
+Loading wav format files is slow, and storing millions of files on disk is inefficient.
+To speed up training, we pack 2 million wavs to 43 hdf5 files: one for balanced training subset, one for evaluation subset and 41 for unbalanced traning subset.
 The packed files looks like:

 <pre>
 workspace